-For example, some hotels in Canada can be booked for as little as 6,000 points per night.
+For example, some hotels can be booked for as few as 6,000 points per night.
 Combine that with the “Stay for 5, Pay for 4” benefit, and you’re looking at potentially spending as little as 24,000 Bonvoy points to earn five elite qualifying nights.

-If you live elsewhere in Canada but happen to pass through one of these places along your travels, it could be worth checking in at the hotel for a five-night mattress run if you anticipate that those five elite qualifying nights will come in handy for Platinum qualification this year.
+If you live in a city with higher nightly rates, but happen to pass through a city with lower costs along your travels, it could be worth checking in at the hotel for a five-night mattress run if you anticipate that those five elite qualifying nights will come in handy for Platinum qualification this year.

 Of course, you have to decide whether the five elite nights are worth the points you spend, since those points could also be used towards a free night that you’ll actually need on one of your trips.

-All things considered, I’d say that the “mattress running” strategy only comes into the equation if you anticipate that you’ll be within touching distance of Platinum and only need those extra few nights to bring you over the edge.
+All things considered, the “mattress running” strategy only really comes into the equation if you anticipate that you’ll be within touching distance of Platinum Elite, and only need those extra few nights to bring you over the edge.

 The “Second Guest Trick”

 The other angle, which should only be done at one’s own comfort with the practice, is to make hotel bookings for others.

 Position yourself as the “go-to” person within your circle of friends and family for all their hotel needs – offer them your elite benefits in exchange for their elite night credits.
 If you pull it off, it’s a win-win situation.